wangchunliu/DRG-generation-Dutch2/README.md

-This repository based on the [code](https://github.com/UKPLab/emnlp2019-dualgraph).
+This repository is based on the [code](https://github.com/UKPLab/emnlp2019-dualgraph).
 Different from their work, this repository focuses on the DRG-to-text generation task.
-[Another repository](https://github.com/wangchunliu/DRG-generation-Dutch) is its sister, where includes the poster for CLIN 32 conference.
+[Another repository](https://github.com/wangchunliu/DRG-generation-Dutch) is its sister, which includes the poster for CLIN 32 conference.

 ## Environments and Dependencies

-- python 3.6
+- Python 3.6
 - PyTorch 1.5.0

 ## Datasets